Krykutay/Skeleton-Farming-Simulator/README.md

 Guess what!
 Npcs do talk with voice and tell the game's story as well as helping player how to play. <br/>
 <img src="https://user-images.githubusercontent.com/44427408/150685319-4134b4be-667f-45b9-aed6-67b3c99fae6a.jpg" width="720" height="405"> <br/>

-### Powerup Duration Countdown
+### Powerup Visual Effects & Duration Countdown
+Each powerup pops up it's own visual effect.
+Health has its own particle-system animations, Offensive powerup vibrates an orange aura and turns character more orange while Defensive powerup vibrates a blue auro and turns character more blue. <br/>
-These icons indicates that the corresponding powerup is active and also tell its remaning duration. <br/>
+These icons on top left indicates that the corresponding powerup is active and also tell its remaning duration. <br/>
 <img src="https://user-images.githubusercontent.com/44427408/150685532-85cbc5b0-a237-4465-93d7-4e0aa00090bb.jpg" width="720" height="405"> <br/>

 ### Gameover